 So why are these food sources at risk in addition to the harm being done to the environment?
 Well, to start, when one crop is planted repeatedly on the same land, certain nutrients become depleted from the soil due to the crop’s specific nutrient demand.

-In fact, the Earth’s soil is depleting at more than 13 percent the rate at which it can be replaced. which is scary because approximately 75 percent of the world’s crop varieties have been lost over the last 100 years as the result.
+In fact, the Earth’s soil is depleting at more than 13 percent the rate at which it can be replaced. which is scary because “Over 90 percent of the crop varieties grown 100 years ago are estimated to be already gone forever.”
 This time frame corresponds roughly to the beginning of monoculture farming, which is dated back to 1901.

 Risk to Humans and Animals

-Human are at risk of the negative impacts of monocultures as well!
-People living near pesticide laden fields could be drinking nitrate polluted water from their wells.
-In the U.S., it is estimated that more than 25 percent of the drinking water wells contain nitrate levels above the 45 parts per million safety standard.
-Children in these areas have been shown to develop methemoglobinemia and adults have an increased chance of developing gastric, bladder and esophageal cancers.
+Humans are at risk of the negative impacts of monocultures as well!
+People living near pesticide-laden fields could be drinking nitrate polluted water from their wells.
+In the U.S., it is estimated that around 58 percent of the drinking water wells contain nitrate levels of 2 mg/L or above.
+Children in these areas have been shown to develop methemoglobinemia and adults have an increased chance of developing gastric, bladder, and esophageal cancers.
 Yeah, thought that might not sit well with you.
 Cancer?
 No thanks.

 I’m Not a Farmer, So What Can I Do?